When listing FSBO on the MLS, the placement of your contact information so that interested parties can quickly contact you directly is paramount.

 Within the MLS itself (which is directly accessible only by licensed real estate agents and brokers), the special showing instructions field of your listing will contain your contact information and will instruct all licensed real estate agents and brokers to contact you directly.

-If we receive an inquiry via phone or email regarding your listing from any party (be that a buyer or renter, or, a licensed real estate agent or broker), we facilitate prompt and direct interaction between you and the interested party by providing them access to your contact information.
+If we receive an inquiry directly via phone or email regarding your listing from any party (be that a buyer or renter, or, a licensed real estate salesperson or broker), we facilitate prompt and direct interaction between you and the interested party by explicitly directing them to stuartstjames.com/listings, a URL that resolves to a webpage on the Entry Only New England website which transparently provides access to your contact information (your property address, your first name, email address, phone number, and a website (URL) of your choice (optional)).

-Keep in mind that third party websites like Zillow and Trulia (which merged as of 2015 yet still maintain separate websites), and Realtor.com are for-profit businesses which have their own business models that absolutely include selling advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising in that zip code will be sent that inquiry directly, bypassing the listing brokerage altogether.
+Keep in mind that third-party websites like Zillow and Trulia (which merged as of 2015 yet still maintain separate websites), and Realtor.com are for-profit businesses that have their own business models that absolutely include selling advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising in that zip code will be sent that inquiry directly, bypassing the listing brokerage altogether.

-Zillow and Trulia make it easy for an interested buyer or renter to contact up to four (4) agents about a single property listing, only one (1) of those four (4) being the listing broker.
-While Realtor.com denotes a property listing is presented and brokered by the listing brokerage, Realtor.com’s business model is to present a single option to get more information about a property, so an interested buyer or renter will use a form to request information from an unknown source – a broker or agent that pays Realtor.com for advertising, not the listing broker, will receive that inquiry, every time.
+While Realtor.com denotes a property listing is presented and brokered by the listing brokerage, Realtor.com’s business model is to present a single option to get more information about a property, so an interested buyer or renter will use a form to request information from an unknown source – a broker or agent that pays Realtor.com for advertising, not the listing broker, will receive that inquiry every single time.

-Ultimately, we maximize the use of both your contact information where it’s allowed to be placed, as well as that of the listing brokerage, and, have put together an automated system so that we can transparently and promptly facilitate you establishing direct contact with buyers and renters and/or their agents, and eliminate creating a bottleneck with us as a communication middleman.
+With that said, we strive to maximize the use of both your contact information where it’s allowed to be placed, as well as that of the listing brokerage, and, have put together an automated system so that we can transparently and promptly facilitate you establishing direct contact with buyers and renters and/or their agents when they contact us directly, and eliminate creating a bottleneck with us as a communication middleman.

-Many interested parties will contact us about your listing, and taking the above into consideration, we’ve constructed a communication system that facilitates an interested party establishing direct contact with you in every place possible to do so.
-Said differently, instead of us emailing or calling you about an inquiry we receive on your listing, which is inherently slow and prone to human error, the automated system we built will allow the interested party to obtain your contact information and quickly connect with you directly.
+Many interested parties will contact us via email or phone about your listing, and taking the above into consideration, we’ve constructed a communication system that explicitly directs interested parties to stuartstjames.com/listings, which ultimately facilitates an interested party establishing direct contact with you.
+Said differently, instead of us emailing or calling you about an inquiry we receive on your listing, which is inherently slow and prone to human error, the automated system we built will give the interested party who contacts us the ability to obtain your contact information and quickly connect with you directly.

 For more information on this topic, please see: